-Psychological projection can cause problems in any relationship, but it’s especially common in intimate relationships.
-Because of this common situation, couples therapy often includes helping partners learn to withdraw their projections.
-For example, someone may project their own issues with dependency onto their partner, whom they then criticize for being needy or too dependent.
-This projection provides a false defense mechanism for the individual’s neediness and dependency on their partner- and potentially creates problems within the relationship.
+Psychological projection can cause problems in any relationship, but it may be especially common in intimate relationships.
+For this reason, couples therapy often includes helping partners learn to withdraw their projections.
+There are many examples of projection, but one may be someone projecting their own challenges with dependency onto their partner, whom they may then criticize for being needy or too dependent.
+This projection can provide a false defense mechanism for the individual’s own neediness and dependency on their partner and can potentially create problems within the relationship.

-Another example is when the projection is placed upon an authority figure.
-The individual may experience internal difficulty as a result of external conflict with the authoritative figure.
-For example, bosses are often projected upon because of an employee struggling to manage their workload, showing up late, or missing deadlines.
-The employee may project their own negative behavior onto their boss because they can’t cope with their feelings about their job.
-It also deflects attention from the employee’s sub-par performance when the employee claims their boss exhibits the same behavior.
+Another possible manifestation of projection is when it is placed upon an authority figure.
+An individual may experience internal difficulty as a result of external conflict with an authoritative figure.
+For example, some people project onto their bosses their own struggle to manage their workload, their tardiness, or their missed deadlines.
+Such an employee may project their own behavior onto their boss because they can’t cope with their feelings about their job.
+This can also deflect attention from the employee’s sub-par performance when the employee claims their boss exhibits the same behavior.

 Projection In Daily Life

-Projection occurs in everyday life through actions such as road rage, off-color jokes, and rudeness.
-Jokes, including those about racism, sexism, and homophobia, often have underlying roots in this projection.
-Exceptionally strong feelings that are difficult for an individual to process often result in forms of hatred toward others who are different.
+Projection can occur in everyday life through phenomena such as road rage, off-color jokes, and rudeness.
+Jokes, including those about racism, sexism, and homophobia, may have underlying roots.
+Exceptionally strong feelings that are difficult for an individual to process may result in forms of hatred toward others who are different.

 For example, small jokes that target a particular group often invite a response for others to either agree or disagree about it.
-The problem with these seemingly smaller projections is that they may create a culture of accepting intolerance, leading to more serious projections that result in the oppression of the entire targeted group.
-Individuals often tend to project upon others what they feel uncomfortable about within themselves.
+One of the potential concerns with these seemingly smaller projections is that they may create a culture of accepting intolerance, which may lead to more serious projections that result in the oppression of an entire targeted group.
+Some psychologists posit that individuals may project upon others what they feel uncomfortable about within themselves.

-Another form of projection is projective identification.
-This refers to the unconscious projection of different parts of the self, including experiences, feelings, and functions, into and onto another person.
-An individual experiences projection by viewing another person in distorted ways.
-Furthermore, the individual exerts pressure on the other person so that they begin to experience and view themselves according to those unconscious expectations.
-This projection is very harmful to both the individual and the person that is being projected upon.
+Another concept in psychoanalytic theory is projective identification.
+This refers to the unconscious projection of different parts of the self, including experiences, feelings, and functions, onto another person.
+An individual may experience projection by viewing another person in distorted ways.
+Furthermore, the individual may exert pressure on the other person so that they begin to experience and view themselves according to those unconscious expectations.
+This projection can be harmful to both the person projecting and the person being projected upon.

-- Phase one is so intense that the individual blurs the boundaries between themselves and their subject.
+- Phase one may be so intense that the individual blurs the boundaries between themselves and their subject.
 The individual wishes subconsciously to get rid of their negative parts by placing them onto the subject.
 The individual creates a fantasy of the subject.

 - Phase two begins when the individual interacts with the subject.
-The interaction is done in a way that exerts pressure on the recipient to feel and behave by the fantasy of the projector.
+The interaction is done in a way that exerts pressure on the recipient to feel and behave according to the fantasy of the projector.
 This occurs through different interactions between the two.

-- Phase three is when the projection becomes intense enough or lasts long enough that the subject experiences themselves in ways that are similar to the fantasy.
+- Phase three occurs when the projection becomes intense enough or lasts long enough that the subject experiences themselves in ways that are similar to the fantasy.

 Like projection, projective identification is also an unconscious process.
-Ideally, it can be handled in a healthy way in which the individual realizes their projection, and the subject can reject the fantasy.
+Ideally, it can be handled in a healthy way in which the individual recognizes their projection and the subject can reject the fantasy.

-In the case of therapy, the unconscious wish is that the therapist will be able to deal with the projection better than the individual and that a new coping skill can then be used by the individual.
+In the case of therapy, the therapist will ideally be able to deal with the projection better than the individual, and the individual will use a new coping skill.

 "Glenda Velez makes me feel as if she's really hearing me, and helps me clarify my feelings more than I've done in "face to face" situations because I don't feel as if I need to "act" a certain way.
 I think she's doing an excellent job of enticing me out of my ego and shell.
 And I'm grateful for that."